(Revised January 2014)

 Note: If you are considering buying group insurance, investigate the sponsoring group.
 Be sure the group is negotiating in your interest.
 Some group policies do not need to be approved by the CDI although the company is required to send information about the policy to the CDI for its records.
 The master policy can be cancelled by the carrier or the sponsoring group at its option.

 Insurance policies describe what they will cover, what kind of care they will cover, who can provide the care and conditions that need to be met before a company will pay/reimburse the cost of benefits.
-Described below are the services required in a long-term care insurance policy approved under current state law.
-You should be aware however, that California law has changed many times over the years and that insurance policies sold in previous years may have different requirements than are shown here.
+Described below are the services required in a long-term care insurance policy approved under current California law.
+Be aware however, that California law has changed many times over the years and that insurance policies sold in previous years may have different requirements than are shown here.

 In California, most skilled, intermediate and custodial care is received in nursing homes that are licensed as "skilled nursing facilities".
 All long-term care policies except Home Care Only cover this kind of care.